Consensus over Random Graph Processes: Network Borel-Cantelli Lemmas for Almost Sure Convergence: Introduction

-\item[(ii)] $a_{ij}(k)\geq \eta$ for all $i$, $j$ and $k$. \end{itemize} \begin{remark} The randomized information processing (\ref{9}) describes the possible unwillingness or inability of a node to update, even if it received information from other nodes.
+The randomized information processing (\ref{9}) describes the possible unwillingness or inability of a node to update, even if it receives information from other nodes.
 For instance, in the opinion dynamics of social networks, forceful belief exchanges may happen randomly by Bernoulli decisions for individuals so that misinformation may be spread \cite{daron}.
-From an engineering viewpoint, in wireless communication nodes may be asleep or broken randomly due to the unpredictability of the environment and the unreliability of the networked communication \cite{fagnani1,moura1}. \end{remark}
+From an engineering viewpoint, in wireless communication nodes may be asleep or broken randomly due to the unpredictability of the environment and the unreliability of the networked communication \cite{fagnani1,moura1}.
+The above standing assumption is adopted throughout the paper without specific mentioning.
+We note that in order to satisfy the standing assumption, the $a_{ij}(k)$ can be either deterministic or random, e.g., $a_{ij}(k)={1}/{n}$ for $j\neq i\in\mathrm{N}_i(k)$ and $a_{ii}(k)=1-|\mathrm{N}_i(k)|/n$; or $a_{ij}(k)=1/|\mathrm{N}_i(k)|$ for all $j\in\mathrm{N}_i(k)$.

-Our interest is in the convergence of the randomized gossip consensus algorithm and the time it takes for the network to reach a consensus.
-Let be the random sequence driven by the randomized algorithm (\ref{9}) for initial condition $x^0=(x_1(0) \dots x_n(0))^T$.
-When it is clear from the context, we will identify $x(k;x^0)$ with $x(k)$.
+Our interest is in the convergence of the randomized consensus algorithm and the time it takes for the network to reach a consensus.
+Let $ x(k)=(x_1(k)\dots x_n(k))\T\in \mathbb{R}^{n} $ be the random sequence driven by the randomized algorithm (\ref{9}) for initial condition $x^0=(x_1(0) \dots x_n(0))\T$.
 Denote